roidrage/riaktivity/README.md

 ## Assumptions

-* Unique IDs are generated elsewhere
+* Unique IDs are generated elsewhere.
+They only need to be unique per entry, not per user feed
 * Each entry includes a timestamp, based on which data is sorted
 * Feeds are capped on size to prevent exponential growth
 * Data on who follows who is maintained elsewhere